Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Results

-We now compute the excitonic energies while varying the cutoff $G_{\mathrm{c}}^{\varepsilon}$, which determines the size of the inverse dielectric matrix incorporated in the interaction matrix element $D$ in Eq.~\eqref{eq:direct_interaction_term}, and the cutoff $G^X_{\mathrm{c}}$, which determines the number of terms that appear in the double sum over reciprocal lattice vectors that compose $D$.
+We now compute the excitonic energies while varying the cutoff $G_{\mathrm{c}}^{\varepsilon}$, which determines the size of the inverse dielectric matrix incorporated in the interaction matrix element $D$ in Eq.~\eqref{eq:direct_interaction_term}, and the cutoff $G^X_{\mathrm{c}}$, which determines the number of terms that appear in the double sum over reciprocal lattice vectors that composes $D$.
 The focus is again the exciton with lowest energy.
 The results are displayed in Table~\ref{tab:Exciton_binding_energy} below.
 In it, we can identify some patterns worth noting.
 First, if we consider the first row of each table, for which $G_{\mathrm{c}}^X = 0$, and reading the values from left to right, we can see that as $G_{\mathrm{c}}^{\varepsilon}$ increases, the binding energy also increases.
 This can be explained by understanding what happens to the 2D effective dielectric function as $G_{\mathrm{c}}^{\varepsilon}$ increases.
-It can be seen in Fig.~S3 of the SI that the macroscopic dielectric function is overestimated if we include fewer reciprocal lattice vectors in its calculation.
-Then, as we increase $G_{\mathrm{c}}^{\varepsilon}$ and include more vectors $\bG$, as $\varepsilon_{\mathrm{M}}(\bq)$ overall decreases, the screened potential given by $v_c(\bq)/\varepsilon_{\mathrm{M}}(\bq)$ gets stronger.
+It can be seen in Fig.~S4 of the SI that the macroscopic dielectric function is overestimated if one includes too few reciprocal lattice vectors in its calculation.
+Then, as we increase $G_{\mathrm{c}}^{\varepsilon}$ and include more vectors $\mathbf{G}$, as $\varepsilon_{\mathrm{M}}(\mathbf{q})$ overall decreases, the screened potential given by $v_c(\mathbf{q})/\varepsilon_{\mathrm{M}}(\mathbf{q})$ gets stronger.
 The attraction between the electron and the hole intensifies, translating into a higher binding energy.
 Eventually, it grows bigger than the electronic bandgap, which is unphysical (occurs for the entries in the tables with $> \Delta$).
-To draw conclusions with physical meaning, we must include all $\bG$ vectors when evaluating $D$.
+To draw conclusions with physical meaning, we must include all $\mathbf{G}$ vectors when evaluating $D$.
 Doing so, we obtain the results in the diagonal cells of each table.
-Even though the matrix elements of the inverse dielectric function display a very slow convergence as discussed in Section~\ref{subsec:dielectric_function_results}, the binding energy of the exciton seems to converge faster than the inverse dielectric function.
-These results suggest an important conclusion for calculating excitons through exact diagonalization of the BSE, which was missing until now in the literature---the exciton binding energy converges with the cutoff dielectric function $G_{\mathrm{c}}^\varepsilon$, albeit slowly.
-The inclusion of local-field effects, those due to the inhomogeneity of the electron gas in a crystalline solid, into the calculations for both the dielectric and excitonic properties was already a given in the literature~\cite{Adler_1962,Wiser_1963,Thygesen_2017,BerkeleyGW_2012}.
-In a semiconductor or insulator these effects cannot be neglected, unlike in the jellium model of the homogeneous electron gas (the continuous translation invariant case) that can be applied to metals up to some extent.
-However, it was unclear until now in what way do these effects actually influence the results for the macroscopic dielectric function and the excitons, and how these two interplay.
+Even though the matrix elements of the inverse dielectric function display a very slow convergence as discussed in section S2, the binding energy of the exciton seems to converge faster than the inverse dielectric function.
+Despite this apparent convergence, the possibility of achieving a satisfying convergence in practice is not evident.
+This slow convergence may be due to the slow decay of the Coulomb potential \mymarkup{in the strict 2D approach}, which conditions the convergence of the dielectric matrix \mymarkup{and of $D$}.
+Regarding the values obtained using the Q2D approach, that are shown in Table~\ref{tab:Exciton_binding_energy} along the diagonal cells inside brackets, the convergence is substantially improved and, most likely, \mymarkup{something similar would be observed} in bulk 3D materials, where \mymarkup{the Fourier transform of the Coulomb potential goes as $v_c(\mathbf{q}) \sim 1/q^2$.
+This dependency can be recovered in the Q2D case by taking the short-wavelength limit in Eq.~(S.26) of the SI}.